Seam Welding: Techniques and Best Practices

 Design of Groove Weld Butt Joints

-The design of groove weld butt joints is similar to that of lap joints and spot welding (with the exception of flattened groove welding and shimmed groove welding).
-Unlike spot welding electrodes, rolling wheels cannot be made into special shapes, so the accessibility of the rolling wheel must be taken into account when designing groove welding structures.
+The design principles for groove weld butt joints share similarities with those of lap joints and spot welding, with notable exceptions in flattened groove welding and shimmed groove welding techniques.
+However, a key distinction lies in the tooling: unlike spot welding electrodes, seam welding rolling wheels cannot be customized into specialized shapes.
+This limitation necessitates careful consideration of rolling wheel accessibility when designing structures for groove welding.

 Welding of Common Metals